Is lending money legal?

 If the borrower defaults, or fails to pay what they owe, you may:

-- Go to small claims court to get a judgment
+- Go to court to get a judgment.

-Should you have trouble collecting repayments, review these tips for collecting personal debt.
-You might need a lawyer to renegotiate the loan terms, recoup a portion of the debt in a settlement agreement, or help the borrower obtain a debt consolidation loan.
+Should you have trouble with your borrower, you will have a better chance of being able to get paid back if your loan agreement is in writing.
+With a written agreement you may be able to avoid court by renegotiating the loan terms, recouping a portion of the debt in a settlement agreement, or helping the borrower obtain a debt consolidation loan.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.